-Tilapia (80 calories, 16g protein, 0g carbs, 2g fat): This was my go-to protein when I was leaning out to be stage ready for my fitness show in 2014 and it’s still a part of my diet.
-It has a very mild flavor and almost no smell, so you need to marinate it and spice it up.
+White fish and shrimp have been my go-to proteins whenever I’ve been focused on leaning out and they’re still a part of my diet.
+Most white fish has a very mild flavor and almost no smell, so you need to marinate it and spice it up.
 Then it becomes delicious!

 Less lean protein sources

 Tofu (40 calories, 5g protein, 1g carbs, 2g fat)